evkx/evkx.github.io/content/models/bmw/ix/iX_xDrive40/_index.md

 The battery has a gross capacity of 76,6kWh and a net capacity of 71kWh, meaning you have a 5,6kWh buffer for protection.
 (7,3%).

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 425 to 372 km (264-231 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 16,7kWh/100km for the basic version and 19,1kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 16.7kWh/100km for the basic version and 19.1kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is kW.
 A full charge from 0 - 100% would take 61 minutes, while a more common scenario of 10-80% would take 34 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 42%, resulting in an actual charge speed, including time loss on 93kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 42%, resulting in an actual charge speed, including time loss, of 93kW.
 Each charge session would take 19 minutes and 43 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 10 hours and 9 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 24kWh/100km, 1000km will take 10 hours and 9 minutes.
 This trip will require six charge session(s) charging from 1% to 41%.
 The total time lost for charging up the battery will be 110 minutes.

 ### Onboard charger